yjmalulu/Module_7_Challenge/README.md

 * Some fraudsters hack a credit card by making several small transactions (generally less than $2.00), which are typically ignored by cardholders.

-  * How can you isolate (or group) the transactions of each cardholder? load transaction data, clean up any repeats, and show how much each person spent in total.
+  * How can you isolate (or group) the transactions of each cardholder?
+    *Load transaction data, clean up any repeats, and show how much each person spent in total.

   * Count the transactions that are less than $2.00 per cardholder.
-    Use a SQL query to get transactions under $2 from your database.
+    *Use a SQL query to get transactions under $2 from your database.
-    Load these transactions into a pandas DataFrame.
+    *Load these transactions into a pandas DataFrame.
-    Group the transactions by cardholder's name.
+    *Group the transactions by cardholder's name.
-    Count the transactions for each cardholder.
+    *Count the transactions for each cardholder.

   * Is there any evidence to suggest that a credit card has been hacked?
 Explain your rationale.
-    A large number of small transactions (less than $2.00) could indicate that a credit card has been compromised.
+    *A large number of small transactions (less than $2.00) could indicate that a credit card has been compromised.
-    In this scenario, the top 6 cards, each with more than 10 small transactions, are the most likely to have been hacked.
+    *In this scenario, the top 6 cards, each with more than 10 small transactions, are the most likely to have been hacked.

 * Take your investigation a step futher by considering the time period in which potentially fraudulent transactions are made.

   * What are the top 100 highest transactions made between 7:00 am and 9:00 am?

   * Do you see any anomalous transactions that could be fraudulent?
-    The outliers in the box plot are the anomalous transactions that could be fraudulent.
+    *The outliers in the box plot are the anomalous transactions that could be fraudulent.

   * Is there a higher number of fraudulent transactions made during this time frame versus the rest of the day?
-    Yes.
+    *Yes.

   * If you answered yes to the previous question, explain why you think there might be fraudulent transactions during this time frame.
-    There are much more outliers in the box plot the rest of the day, which indicates a high number of fraudulent transactions made during this time.
+    *There are much more outliers in the box plot the rest of the day, which indicates a high number of fraudulent transactions made during this time.

 * What are the top 5 merchants prone to being hacked using small transactions?
-  Riggs-Adams, White-Hall, Jarvis-Turner,Johnson and Sons, Ruiz-Anderson are the top 5 merchants prone to being hacked using small transactions.
+  *Riggs-Adams, White-Hall, Jarvis-Turner,Johnson and Sons, Ruiz-Anderson are the top 5 merchants prone to being hacked using small transactions.

 * Create a view for each of your queries.